TexZK/embedded-linux-labs-ext/docs/qemu/virtualbox.md

 $ sudo ./VBoxLinuxAdditions.run
 ```

-> You can usually type `cd /media` and press the `[Tab]` key repeatedly for automatic completion; the same for the run script.
+> You can usually type `cd /media` and press the ++tab++ key repeatedly for automatic completion; the same for the run script.
 >
-> If you double-press `[Tab]`, the shell prints some suggestions.
+> If you double-press ++tab++, the shell prints some suggestions.
 It's often handy to click the desired suggestion with the central mouse button to automatically append it to the command line.

 After the installation has finished, it's best to reboot again.